catseye/ellsync/README.md

 are bona fide changes, but any change to the contents of the cache can be discarded.

+#### syncdirs

-With this router saved as `router.json` we can then say
+With the above router saved as `router.json` we can then say

-    ellsync router.json sync /home/user/art/ /media/user/External1/art/
+    ellsync router.json syncdirs /home/user/art/ /media/user/External1/art/

 and this will in effect run